-- Unknown The diagnosis result contains open, short or cross talk status.
-Any one of the status be detected, switch will display unknow error message. - NA No cable was found, maybe it's because cable is out of diagnosis specification or the quality is too bad.
+- Open This pair is left open. - Short Two lines of this pair is shorted. - CrossTalk Lines of this pair is short with lines in other pairs. - Unknown The diagnosis does not obtain the cable status, please try again. - NA No cable was found, maybe it's because cable is out of diagnosis specification or the quality is too bad.